 More about the course

 The program has been developed due to community demand for learn-to-ride programs for pre-school and lower primary aged children.
-With support from an ACT Health grant, two courses will be delivered in 2018 to target people living in the Waston and Downer area, with two more courses to follow in 2019.
-Our aim is to use this as a model to be rolled out across the ACT, with a focus on suburbs with a large percentage of families with young children.
+With support from an ACT Health grant, two courses were trialled in 2018, with two more courses to be delivered in 2019.
+Following a review of the trial, the course structure and content has been refined, and the length reduced from six to four weeks.
+Our aim is to use this course as a model to be rolled out across the ACT.